“Krieg ohne Ende” – Interview with Peter Jaeggi

 What do you believe is necessary today to do right by the victims of this disaster?

 There is a pressing need for increased financial support to enable affected families to live with dignity.
 For example, overwhelmed parents require the help of caregivers.
-More commitment from the U.S. is urgently needed here – but also the Vietnamese state itself.
+More commitment from the U.S. is urgently needed here – but also Vietnam itself.
 Additionally, there is a lack of reliable statistics on the number of victims, which is crucial for planning assistance effectively.
 How can efficient aid be provided when the actual number of victims remains unknown? – The head physician of a large hospital complained in an interview about the incomplete training of his doctors.
 According to him, timely recognition and treatment of birth defects pose significant challenges.
 However, early detection by a professional is crucial for the long-term health outcomes of affected individuals.

 In your book, you also discuss the plight of affected veterans.
 How has the situation evolved for (U.S.) military personnel?